Camp Emeth Programming

 Chuggim

-“Chug” (pronounced “hoog”) is the Hebrew word for “elective” (chuggim is plural).
+Chug” (pronounced “hoog”) is the Hebrew word for “elective” (chuggim is plural).
 Each week, campers spend part of their afternoon Monday through Thursday in their chosen activity.
 Each summer we offer a combination of returning favorites and new chug offerings to engage our campers and personalize their camp experience.
 Chuggim activities change each week and may include activities related to sports, performing arts, crafts, STEM, any many more!

 Swimming

 Spending time in the pool is a great way for campers to beat the heat in the summer, gain confidence in their swimming abilities, and to have fun in a safe and supervised environment.
 Our swim program includes free swim on certain days as well as swim instruction on other days each Monday through Thursday.
-For over 30 years, Forest Lake Tennis Club has hosted Camp Emeth for swimming in their outdoor pool, so we are excited to return in 2024.
+For over 30 years, Forest Lake Tennis Club has hosted Camp Emeth for swimming in their outdoor pool, so we are excited to return this summer.
 We also partner with the Chesterfield Family YMCA to provide trained lifeguards and swim instructors for our swim program.
 Campers are shuttled via school bus to Forest Lake for their swim time and are supervised at all times by Camp Emeth staff.
 Most camp staff members are directly in the water with their campers, while others are assigned to supervise from the pool deck.

 Field Trips

 Field trips are a highlight for campers and camp staff alike!
-Several Friday field trips will be planned for summer 2024, and you can find specific dates and details on our Camp Calendar under 2024 Info for Parents as they are finalized leading up to camp.
+Several Friday field trips will be planned for summer 2026, and you can find specific dates and details on our Camp Calendar under Info for Parents as they are finalized leading up to camp.

 Camp Emeth Shabbat